Film: Attack of the Clones

 - Minor Crime Reveals Major Plot: Assassination attempt on a senator → A clone army, that no one seems to remember ordering, ready just as the Supreme Chancellor commissions a Grand Army of the Republic to deal with the Separatist Crisis → (finally discovered in Revenge of the Sith) Plot by the Supreme Chancellor to overthrow the Republic and destroy the Jedi.

-- Moment of Weakness: Anakin in the Sand People village.
+- Moment of Weakness: Anakin in the Sand People camp.

 - Monster Munch: One of the Geonosians gets eaten by one of the monsters (a Nexu) at the start of the arena scene.